 The Corporate Governance Committee has identified particular qualifications, attributes, skills, and experience that are important to be represented on the Board as a whole in light of Farmer Mac's current needs and business priorities.
-Farmer Mac's business is focused primarily on agricultural, agribusiness, and rural utilities lending.
-Therefore, the Corporate Governance Committee believes that the Board should include some directors who possess knowledge of the underlying industries, as well as experience in marketing and lending.
-Ms. Gales and Messrs.
-Brack, Junkins, and Sexton bring to the Board relevant lending expertise; Dr. Faivre and Messrs.
-Brack, Culver, Davidson, Sexton, and Stones bring to the Board appropriate marketing experience; Dr. Faivre, Ms. Gales, Ms. Wilcher, and Messrs.
-Brack, Davidson, Dobrinski, Sexton, and Tiarks bring to the Board experience in agricultural production; and Messrs.
-Dobrinski, Sexton, and Ware bring to the Board experience with the rural infrastructure industry.
+Farmer Mac's business is focused primarily on agricultural, agribusiness, and rural infrastructure lending.
+Therefore, the Corporate Governance Committee believes that the Board should include some directors who possess knowledge of the underlying industries.
+Dr. Faivre, Ms. Gales, Ms. Wilcher, and Messrs.
+Culver Davidson, Junkins, Plagge, Riel, Sexton, and Tiarks bring to the Board experience in agricultural production.
+Messrs.
+Culver, Riel, and Ware bring to the Board experience with the rural infrastructure industry.

 Farmer Mac's business also involves complicated financial transactions and complex accounting issues.
 The Corporate Governance Committee therefore believes that the Board should include some directors with a high level of financial literacy or accounting training or experience, as well as directors with knowledge of finance or capital markets.
 Dr. Faivre, Ms. Gales, and Messrs.
-Brack, Culver, Davidson, Dobrinski, Engebretsen, Johnson, Junkins, McKissack, Sexton, Stones, Tiarks, and Ware bring financial literacy to the Board.
+Culver, Davidson, Engebretsen, Johnson, Junkins, McKissack, Plagge, Riel, Sexton, Stones, Tiarks, and Ware bring financial literacy to the Board.
 Ms. Gales and Messrs.
-Brack, Dobrinski, Engebretsen, McKissack, Sexton, Tiarks, and Ware have accounting training or experience.
-Ms. Gales and Messrs.
-Engebretsen, Johnson, McKissack, and Sexton have knowledge of capital markets.
-Ms. Gales and Messrs.
-Brack, Davidson, Engebretsen, Johnson, McKissack, and Sexton have knowledge of or experience with financial investments.
-Ms. Gales and Messrs.
-Brack, Culver, Dobrinski, Sexton, and Tiarks have knowledge of or experience with agricultural finance.
+Culver, Davidson, Junkins, Engebretsen, McKissack, Plagge, Riel, Sexton, Tiarks, and Ware have accounting training or financial reporting experience.
+Dr. Faivre, Ms. Gales and Messrs.
+Culver, Davidson, Engebretsen, Junkins, Johnson, McKissack, Plagge, Riel, Sexton, and Tiarks have knowledge of or experience with agricultural finance, capital markets, financial investments, or lending.

 As a Congressionally chartered, highly regulated, government-sponsored enterprise, Farmer Mac must comply with a variety of regulatory and statutory requirements and be aware of developments in the political arena.
 The Corporate Governance Committee therefore believes that governmental or political expertise should be represented on the Board.
-That governmental or political experience is brought to the Board by Dr. Faivre, Ms. Wilcher, Mr. Culver, Mr. Junkins, and Mr. Stones, all of whom were appointed to the Board by the President of the United States and confirmed by the Senate, as well as Mr. Sexton.
+That governmental, political, or public policy experience is brought to the Board by Dr. Faivre, Ms. Wilcher, and Messrs.
+Culver, Junkins, and Stones, all of whom were appointed to the Board by the President of the United States and confirmed by the Senate, as well as Messrs.
+Plagge and Sexton.

 As the landscape of opportunities and risks facing Farmer Mac and its stakeholders changes over time, the Corporate Governance Committee believes that it is important for the Board to have members with experience in strategic planning, risk management, and other relevant areas.
+Dr. Faivre, Ms. Gales, Ms. Wilcher, and Messrs.
+Culver, Davidson, Engebretsen, Junkins, Johnson, Plagge, Riel, Sexton, Stones, and Ware have experience in strategic planning.
+Dr. Faivre, Ms. Gales and Messrs.
+Culver, Davidson, Engebretsen, Johnson, Plagge, Riel, Sexton, and Tiarks have experience in risk assessment, management, and control.
+Ms. Wilcher and Messrs.
+Junkins, Plagge, Riel, Sexton, Tiarks, and Ware bring to the Board relevant cybersecurity and information technology experience.
+Dr. Faivre, Ms. Gales, Ms. Wilcher, and Messrs.
+Culver, Junkins, Plagge, Riel, Sexton, and Ware bring to the Board relevant experience in human capital management and diversity/talent development.
+Dr. Faivre and Messrs.
+Junkins, Johnson, Plagge, Sexton, and Stones bring to the Board relevant marketing and public relations experience.
 Dr. Faivre, Ms. Wilcher, and Messrs.
-Brack, Culver, Junkins, Sexton, Stones, and Ware have experience in strategic planning.
-Dr. Faivre and Messrs.
-Brack, Engebretsen, Sexton, and Tiarks have experience in risk management.
-Ms. Wilcher and Messrs.
-Junkins, Sexton, and Ware bring to the Board relevant cybersecurity experience.
-Messrs.
-Brack, Sexton, and Ware bring to the Board relevant experience in Human Resources.
+Culver, McKissack, Riel, and Sexton bring to the Board relevant experience with sustainability and other social responsibility matters.
 Dr. Faivre, Ms. Gales, and Messrs.
-Brack, Culver, Davidson, Dobrinski, Engebretsen, Johnson, McKissack, Sexton, Tiarks, and Ware bring to the Board relevant experience from current or previous service on other boards.
+Culver, Davidson, Engebretsen, Johnson, McKissack, Plagge, Riel, Sexton, Tiarks, and Ware bring to the Board relevant experience from current or previous service on other boards.
+Dr. Faivre, Ms. Wilcher, and Messrs.
+Culver, Engebretsen, Junkins, Johnson, McKissack, Plagge, Riel, Sexton, Stones, and Ware have relevant experience as an executive.